Contribution Margin Income Statement: Breakeven Point in Dollars

 The contribution margin income statement is a useful tool when analyzing the results of a previous period.
 This statement tells you whether your efforts for the period have been profitable or not.
 The resulting value is sometimes referred to as operating income or net income.

-This statement is not used for financial reporting, but uses the information generated by creating the financial reports to determine your net profit or loss for the period.
+This statement is not used for financial reporting, but uses the information generated by creating your financial statements to determine your net profit or loss for the period.
 Net profit is making more than you spent in the period, and net loss is spending more than you made.

 Fixed and Variable Expenses